Sri-Likhita-adru/StreamWise/README.md

 # StreamWise
-Welcome to Streamwise, your trusted companion in shaping your educational and career journey
+Welcome to Streamwise, your trusted companion in shaping your educational and career journey.
+Streamwise is an innovative AI-based guidance system designed for students who are on the cusp of important academic decisions after completing their 10th and 12th grades.

+At Streamwise, we understand that choosing the right path for your education and career can be a daunting task.
+That's why we're here to simplify the process and empower you to make informed choices that align with your unique interests, passions, and aspirations.

 ## Inspiration